Battle of Sedan (1940): Race to Bulson

 The race to Bulson ridge began at 16:00 on 13 May.
-At 07:30 on 14 May, French armour advanced to Bulson ridge with a view to seizing the high ground vacated by the infantry of the 55th Infantry Division on 13 May and, more importantly, to destroy the German bridgeheads.
+At 07:30 on 14 May, French armour advanced to Bulson ridge, seeking to seize the high ground vacated by the 55th Infantry Division on 13 May and, more importantly, destroy the German bridgeheads.
 While that may have been possible on 13 May, the odds had shifted against the French.

 The X Corps' attack involved a strike on the left flank by the 213th Infantry Regiment and 7th Tank Battalion, and on the right flank by the 205th Infantry Regiment and 4th Tank Battalion.
 The right flanking force arrived late, so the 213th Infantry and the 7th Tank Battalion advanced alone on the north axis.
-It was thought that the 213th could reach an area in between Chéhéry and Bulson in one hour fifty minutes and the 7th Tank Battalion in two hours.
-Yet it was not until 17 hours after the original order to advance to Bulson that the lead French tanks reached the Bulson ridge.
-They found the Germans had beaten them there by a few minutes.
+It was thought that the 213th could reach an area in between Chéhéry and Bulson in an hour and 50 minutes and the 7th Tank Battalion in two hours.
+Yet it was not until 17 hours after the original order to advance that the lead French tanks reached the Bulson ridge, only to find the Germans had beaten them there by a few minutes.

-Lafontaine had hesitated over the 24 hours since the afternoon of 13 May.
-He spent hours reconnoitring the terrain, sometimes trying to contain and reason with fleeing, routing scores of French infantrymen and artillerymen of the 55th and 71st Infantry Divisions, and travelling around the area to various regimental headquarters, looking for his Corps commander, General Gransard (who was deliberately reconnoitring the terrain, for some time, at that relative point in time), for an order to attack, and, in the meantime, extemporarily assessing and conferring with some local command personnel.
-Owing to this, Lafontaine also delayed issuing orders to the tactical attack units until 05:00 on 14 May, by which time the Germans had consolidated their bridgehead and the Panzer divisions' combined arms infantry teams were already advancing inland to Bulson.
+Lafontaine had hesitated over 24 hours since the afternoon of 13 May.
+He spent hours reconnoitring the terrain, sometimes trying to rally scores of fleeing French infantrymen and artillerymen of the 55th and 71st Infantry Divisions, and travelling around the area to various regimental headquarters, looking for his corps commander, General Gransard (who was deliberately reconnoitring the terrain for some time), for an order to attack, and, in the meantime, extemporarily assessing and conferring with some local command personnel.
+Owing to this, Lafontaine also delayed issuing orders to the tactical attack units until 05:00 on 14 May, by which time the Germans had consolidated their bridgehead and the panzer divisions' combined arms infantry teams were already advancing inland to Bulson.
 Lafontaine had had a mission plan since 20:00 on 13 May to defeat the Germans and retake the Meuse bridgeheads, but he waited for an order to proceed.
 Lafontaine's need for an order was contrary to the unit actions of the Germans, who operated the tactically more efficient Auftragstaktik (Mission Command) system.
-Ultimately, Lafontaine had squandered valuable hours essential for a potentially decisive counter-attack effort.
+Ultimately, Lafontaine had squandered valuable hours essential for a potentially decisive counter-attack.